Howard Krongard: Government

-Krongard served as the Inspector General of the Department of State since from May 2, 2005 to December 7, 2007.
+Krongard served as the Inspector General of the Department of State from May 2, 2005, to December 7, 2007.

 Controversies

 State Department probes

 In a 14-page letter on September 18, 2007, House Oversight Committee chairman Henry Waxman charged Krongard with actively impeding probes into waste and corruption related to the war in Iraq and other matters.
 In a three-page follow-up letter issued on September 28, 2007, Waxman informed Krongard that allegations of witness intimidation had been made against Krongard's staff.

 Aides to Krongard threatened two U.S. State Department investigators with retaliation, including termination of their jobs, if they cooperated with the investigations into Blackwater USA and Krongard, according to a report released by the U.S. House of Representatives.